rajive/doma-skel/src/README.md

 Sub-directories with an approriate organization.

-Typically, there will be:
+Typically, interfaces will be grouped into system architecture *functional blocks*, with:

+- one sub-directory per *functional block* grouping
+  - may have further *functional block* sub-directories
-- one sub-directory per *interface* implementation
+    - may have one sub-directory per *interface*
-  - may have sub-directories for implementation variants
+      - may contain implementation variants of an interface
-- related implementations may be grouped under a common directory